-What I have just provided is what is usually peddled by the so-called experts as the foundational “secrets” for not only building a stand-up comedy routine, but for also adding humor to speeches.
+What I have just provided is what is usually peddled by the so-called experts for monetary compensation as the foundational “secrets” for not only building a stand-up comedy routine, but for also adding humor to speeches.

 Then, example after example is provided to demonstrate how this “essential” knowledge is applied.

 So now that you are armed with these vital “secrets”, let me ask some questions: